Pixeluted/KrampUI/README.md

 # KrampUI has been discountinued.
+No updates or fixes will be provided.

 <div align="center">
     <h3>KrampUI</h3>